alexbrashear/pi-project-191/README.md

 User Instructions:
 1. Once Raspberry PI is turned on, the LCD screen should display the weather information and update every minute.
 2. Text 'menu' to +1 (757) 694-4797, which is the Twilio number for the Raspberry Pi, for a list of request options.
+Note that this will only work if your number is registered with our twilio account.

 Important Python Files:
 run.py